Cathode Ray Oscilloscope (CRO)

 1.IntensityFor the correct brightness of the trace on the screen.
 This adjusts trace brightness.
 Slow traces on CRT scopes need less, and fast ones, especially if they don’t repeat very often, require more.
 On flat panels, however, trace brightness is essentially independent of sweep speed, because the internal signal processing effectively synthesizes the display from the digitized data.

 2.FocusFor the sharp focus of the trace.
-This control adjusts CRT focus to obtain the sharpest, most-detailed trace.
-In practice, the focus needs to be adjusted slightly when observing quite- different signals, which means that it needs to be an external control.
+This control adjusts CRT focus to obtain the sharpest, most detailed trace.
+In practice, the focus needs to be adjusted slightly when observing quite different signals, which means that it needs to be an external control.
 Flat-panel displays do not need a focus control; their sharpness is always optimum.

 4.Vertical centeringFor moving the pattern up and down on the screen.
 The vertical position control moves the whole displayed trace up and down.
-It is used to set the no-input trace exactly on the center line of the graticule but also permits offsetting vertically by a limited amount.
+It is used to set the no-input trace exactly on the center line of the graticule, but also permits offsetting vertically by a limited amount.
 With direct coupling, adjustment of this control can compensate for a limited DC component of the input.

 6.Vertical gain (also volt/div or volt/cm).
-For adjusting pattern height.
+For adjusting the pattern height.
 This controls the amplitude of the displayed signal.
 This section carries a Volts-per-Division (Volts/Div) selector knob, an AC/DC/Ground selector switch, and the vertical (primary) input for the instrument.
 Additionally, this section is typically equipped with a vertical beam position knob.

 8.Sync.
 Voltage amplitude.For locking the pattern